What is Anxiety?

 How Derby Women’s Centre Can Help

 At Derby Women’s Centre, we offer counselling support for females aged 18+, which can help to tackle the causes of anxiety.
 There is currently an 6-8 week waiting list before being invited for an initial assessment and being matched up with the most appropriate counsellor.
-Referrals can be made by calling 01332 341633 (weekdays from 9 am to 4.30 pm) or by downloading, completing and returning a referral form from the Counselling page of our website.
+Referrals can be made by calling 01332 341633 (from 10 am to 3 pm Mon – Wed) or by downloading, completing and returning a referral form from the Counselling page of our website.

 We run a mental health self support group on Friday afternoons, during which members can discuss how their week has gone and get support from each other with regards to mental health.
 We ask that group members try to attend the group every week – even if they have had a good week in terms of mental health and are less inclined to seek support within the group – so that they can offer support to those who may have had a bad week with their mental health.